What is noise?

 - Brightness noise are small grains.
 They look like grain in old photographs made with film and have different gray levels.
 I find brightness noise less disturbing.

-The standard iPhone Camera app and noise
+The standard iPhone Camera app and noise reduction

 The app automatically applies noise reduction and will always take photos with the lowest possible ISO speed The minimum ISO value is 25.
 In low light, the iPhone first lowers the shutter speed to an exposure-time with which you still can photograph hand-held and will only then increase the ISO value.
 The recent iPhone models have bright and stabilized lenses, so that you can take pictures in low light with low ISO values.